IMD CEO Learning Center

 Conviction, certainty and clarity have become essential attributes of successful CEOs in a rapidly changing world.
 Indeed, failure in their own judgment or performance leads to intense scrutiny.
 “Successful” CEOs learn to protect and defend themselves against criticism and challenge from those with vested interests; whether they be financial or ethical.

 The IMD CEO Learning Center examines the critical relationship between CEOs and their organization, their board, their executive team and, most importantly, themselves and how these relationships can foster or inhibit learning.

-The Center helps CEOs to:
+The Center helps CEOs to be:

 The purpose of the IMD CEO Learning Center is to explore, understand and develop the capacity for learning among CEOs and senior executives.